How we allocate homes and prioritise applications

-This page details how we prioritise housing applications based on a customer's unique circumstances.
+This page details how our homes are allocated and how we prioritise housing applications based on a customer's unique circumstances.

 Applications will be assessed by date of application through the priority assessment matrix below.
 This means if you have evidence that you fall into one of the categories below we can enhance your application date by between six months and three years.Â